 The length of pipes is normally equal to the distance between the manhole compartment centers, but in this special case of a connection between two compartments within one manhole, it can be useful to override this Euclidean distance by a custom length.
-This edge length is defined as part of the network topology in the net file (see section B.2.4.2).
+This edge length is defined as part of the network topology in the net file (see ??).

-8.14.2.3 Vertical levels for urban networks
+8.12.2.3 Vertical levels for urban networks